hbc/edX/edX_Notes.md

 ## A resequencing workflow

 As discussed we will be calling variants in a subset of the genome of [NA12878](https://catalog.coriell.org/0/sections/search/Sample_Detail.aspx?Ref=NA12878&product=DNA), annotating and filtering these for comparison with existing standards.
 To start with we need data to work with.
+The general workflow follows Erik Garrison’s excellent [FreeBayes tutorial](http://clavius.bc.edu/~erik/CSHL-advanced-sequencing/freebayes-tutorial.html) and you are encouraged to work through it at the end of the course to learn more about the involved methods.

 ### Obtaining read data